-To graduate from any of the above-mentioned degree programs, a 3.00 is required in the overall (UF) and EEL-cumulative grade point averages.
+To graduate from any of the above-mentioned degree programs, a 3.00 is required in the overall (UF) and ECE-cumulative grade point averages.

 An off-campus student who is a candidate for an electrical engineering degree must take at least half the course work from full-time University of Florida faculty members.
-Students can presently meet this requirement by attending lectures on the UF campus, at the Eglin Graduate Center, or using video taped lectures.
+Students can presently meet this requirement by attending lectures on the UF campus or using lectures distributed via distance learning.